Lex-2008/Lex-2008.github.io/en/when-not-to-use-alpine.md

 Conclusions
 -----------

-Indeed, subjectively, with PHP servers running under Debain, websites feel more responsive.
+Indeed, subjectively, with PHP servers running under Debain, SquirrelMail feels more responsive.

 One might notice many shortcomings in my testing method: changing not only OS, but also webserver and sometimes even PHP version, using a VPS for performance testing, and testing over network.

-But such critics are welcome to repeat this testing themselves - I **will** include a link to your results on this page, also if they don't agree with mine.
+But you are welcome to repeat this testing themselves - I **will** include a link to your results on this page, also if they don't agree with mine.
-Moreover, I'm probably more interested in results which are different than mine!
+Moreover, I'm probably more interested in results which differ from what I got!

 Some more links: